talhajansari/columbia_e6891/README.md

 Data:
 Data is provided by Macaulay Library at Cornell University.
 I am still finding an efficient way to share the date.
 Please email me at tja2117@columbia.edu for a quick access to the data.
-The data is of two forms, the original sound files which were provided by the Macaulay Library, and the .mat files which are (I have) geneated in main_step1.m file, and which are saved.
+There are two ways to proceed with the project from the perspective of data.
+1) Use the original sound recordings which have been provided under license by the Macaulay Library, 2) Use .mat files, which already contain the segmented sound data and its MFCC features.
+Using the later approach will save a lot of time (as sounds will not have to be segmented) but .mat files take up about 15GB of space.
+Using the first approach requires less initial data, around 3 GB, but takes massive processing time.
+On my Macbook air, just running the segmentation algorithm on all calls took over 17 hours to complete!
+The scripts are designed to work with both the approaches, without any manual interference.
+If a .mat file is available for any file/call, the script use them instead of creating them from scratch.

 Step by step Instructions: